Steveorevo/node-red-contrib-nbrowser/README.md

 ## Options
 ***Show browser window instance?***

 Displays the Electron browser instance to aid development.
 Use Command (Mac) / Ctrl (Windows) + Shift + I to display developer tools & the DOM inspector.
 Note: image downloading is suppressed in headless mode but is turned on for convenience when this option is enabled.

 ***Close instance after methods?***

 IMPORTANT!
 Use this option to destroy the browser instance after processing all methods or place an nbrowser node at the end of your flow with this option enabled to close an existing instance window.
-This is esspecialy important when running in headless mode; otherwise it is not physically possible to close the window.
+This is especially important when running in headless mode; otherwise it is not physically possible to close the window.

 ## Methods
 The following methods can be used to navigate or analyze a given web page.
 Many of the methods below require a valid CSS selector to take effect.
 Unlike NightmereJS or PhantomJS, nbrowser will wait for the given CSS selector to appear; eliminating the need to insert additional wait methods.
-When present, a selector paramter may come from a literal string or any property of global, flow, or msg contexts.
+When present, a selector parameter may come from a literal string or any property of global, flow, or msg contexts.
 Selectors that fail to appear will generate a catchable timeout error.

 Additional parameters may include a flow output or a context property to store an existing value.
 If a flow output is selected, the resulting value is often delivered in the msg.payload context property.
 ___